Binmaley: History

 During the Spanish colonial period, Binmaley became a significant trading center, particularly for salt and fish.
 The town thrived under Spanish rule.
 Its economy was fueled by its abundant natural resources.

 After the Spanish-American War, Binmaley became part of the American-controlled Philippines and continued its growth as a fishing and agricultural hub.

-Today, Binmaley is known for its vibrant culture, stunning natural beauty, and its delicious bangús (milkfish, C. chanos).
-The town’s beautiful seaside spots along the Lingayen Gulf, such as Bonuan Beach, attract tourists from all over the Philippines.
-Binmaley also hosts lively festivals - like the Pista ng Parul (Festival of Lights) - and the Binmaley Fish Festival, celebrating its cultural heritage and local produce.
-The town is home to historical landmarks such as the Binmaley Church and the Binmaley Municipal Hall, showcasing its rich past.
+Today, Binmaley is recognized for its cultural events, coastal environment, and aquaculture industry, particularly its production of bangús (milkfish, Chanos chanos).
+The municipality features seaside areas along the Lingayen Gulf, including Bonuan Beach, which serve as local tourism and recreation sites.
+Binmaley hosts annual events such as the Pista ng Parul (Festival of Lights) and the Binmaley Fish Festival, both highlighting community traditions and local industries.
+The town also contains historical structures, including the Binmaley Church and the Binmaley Municipal Hall, which reflect its historical development past.

 From January 8–9, 1945, the forces of US General Douglas MacArthur used the town’s beach - designated as “Yellow Beach" - alongside beaches in Lingayen, Dagupan, and San Fabián for amphibious assault operations to liberate Luzon from Japanese occupation during World War II.